adambard/learnxinyminutes-docs/matlab.html.markdown

-isempty(A) % Tests if array is empty isequal(A, B) %Tests equality of two arrays numel(A) %Number of elements in matrix
+isempty(A) % Tests if array is empty isequal(A, B) %Tests equality of two arrays numel(A) %Number of elements in matrix triu(x) % Returns the upper triangular part of x tril(x) % Returns the lower triangular part of x cross(A,B) %  Returns the cross product of the vectors A and B dot(A,B) % Returns the scalar product of the vectors A and B.  A and B must be vectors of the same length. transpose(A) % Returns the transpose of A

 ```